DataDog/ecommerce-workshop/README.md

 ![Datadog Service Map](https://github.com/burningion/ecommerce-observability/raw/master/images/service-map.png)

-Here, we can see we've gota `store-frontend` service, that appears to connect to SQLite as its datastore.
+Here, we can see we've got a `store-frontend` service, that appears to connect to SQLite as its datastore.
 Downstream, we've got a `discounts-service`, along with an `advertisements-service`, both of which connect to the same PostgreSQL server.

 With this architecture in mind, we can then head over to the Services page, and see where the errors might be coming from.
 Is it one of the new microservices?